History_Timeline_1950s.jpg

 1952

-• To better serve our clients, Southland splits into four divisions, each with their own goals: new construction, built construction, service, and appliance sales and installation.
+• To better serve our clients, Southland splits into four divisions: new construction, built construction, service, and appliance sales and installation.

 History_Milestone_1953.jpg